 Scattering equivalences are also known to exist [12] between models with different kinematic subgroups.
 These relationships can also be exploited to construct equivalent current operators for models with different forms of dynamics.
 Existing calculations show that the representation of the currents in different forms of dynamics can be very different [8][9][11][13][14][15][16].
-This same freedom also exists in local quantum field theory, where scattering equivalent theories are partitioned into Borchers classes [17].
+This same freedom also exists in local quantum field theory, where theories in the same Borchers class [17] are scattering equivalent.
 While the ambiguities in representations of the dynamics are sometimes considered a liability, this paper shows that they lead to a flexibility that can lead to a simplification of the dynamics.